TomBugnon/deNEST/README.md

 - **(Horizontal) merging of trees**: ``ParamsTree`` objects can be merged horizontally.
 During the merging of multiple params trees, the  contents of the ``params`` and ``nest_params`` data keys of nodes at the same relative position are combined.
-This allows **splitting the NETS parameter trees in separate files for convenience**, and **overriding the data of a node anywhere in the tree while preserving hierarchical inheritance**
+This allows **splitting the deNEST parameter trees in separate files for convenience**, and **overriding the data of a node anywhere in the tree while preserving hierarchical inheritance**